scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 5: 🚢 Ship your frontend! 🚁

-✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` (or `chains.optimismSepolia` if you deployed to OP Sepolia):
+✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` (or `chains.optimismSepolia` if you deployed to OP Sepolia)

 💻 View your frontend at http://localhost:3000 and verify you see the correct network.